-While not a traditional year, we still value parent interest and participation.
+We value parent interest and participation.
 Listed below are ways to express your positive interest and support:

-- Room Parent - Attendance at your child's teacher conferences - Participant in loyalty programs like Amazon Prime, Target, etc. - Virtual Reader in class at a pre-scheduled time - Help with publicity - Donations of nonperishable foods for collection - Donations to the Annual Fund and/or Financial Aid Program - Facility maintenance or equipment purchase - Serve on the Parents Association Board
+- Room Parent - Attendance at your child's teacher conferences - · Participation in class parties and other school activities to which parents are invited - Participate in School community activities sponsored by GESPA (Fall Social, Gala, Bingo, Talent Show, etc.) - Reader in class (in person or virtually) at a pre-scheduled time - Participant in loyalty programs like Amazon Prime, Target, etc. - Serve as school ambassador for Admissions Department - Donations of nonperishable foods for collection - Donations to the Annual Fund and/or Financial Aid Program - · Facility maintenance or equipment purchase - Serve on the Parents Association Board (GESPA)